-The ABCs of Radical Self-Care: Humility
+The ABCs of Radical Self-Care: Intention

 …being able to make myself bigger or make the thing smaller, while performative in a way, actually gives me the empowerment I need to follow through on whatever is going on.